glm-tools/pyglmnet/paper/paper.md

 Despite the attractiveness of regularized GLMs, the available tools in the Python data science eco-system are highly fragmented.
 Specifically:

--  [statsmodels] provides a wide range of link functions but no regularization.
+-  [statsmodels] provides a wide range of noise distributions but no regularization.
 -  [scikit-learn] provides elastic net regularization but only limited noise distribution options.
--  [lightning] provides elastic net and group lasso regularization, but only for linear and logistic regression.
+-  [lightning] provides elastic net and group lasso regularization, but only for linear (Gaussian) and logistic (binomial) regression.

 [Pyglmnet] is a response to this fragmentation.
-More specifically, we offer
-users the ability to combine different types of regularization with different noise distributions in the GLMs.
-Particularly noteworthy is the implementation of a generalized form of elastic net regularization that include generalized L2 and L1 penalties (Tikhonov regularization and Group Lasso, respectively).
+More specifically, it offers the ability to combine different types of regularization with different GLM noise distributions.
+Particularly noteworthy is the implementation of a broader form of elastic net regularization that include generalized L2 and L1 penalties (Tikhonov regularization and Group Lasso, respectively).
 The table below compares Pyglmnet with existing libraries as of release version 1.1.

 |                    | [pyglmnet] | [scikit-learn] | [statsmodels] |   [lightning]   |   [py-glm]    | [Matlab]|   [glmnet] in R |
 |--------------------|:----------:|:--------------:|:-------------:|:---------------:|:-------------:|:-------:|:---------------:|